darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 "We live in a crooked world, with crooked people, with crooked music."<br>
 — darnrain<br>

+“Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth” — Sir Arthur Conan Doyle<br>

 “I have not failed.
 I've just found 10,000 ways that won't work.”<br>
 — Thomas Edison<br>